jgutman/campaign_template_metrics/README.md

     - `ordered_week_4` ordered a box during the 4th week of their subscription (from 1st delivery)
     - `num_boxes_first_4_weeks >= {}` for any number *n* indicating the user has ordered at least this many boxes during the first four weeks of their subscription (from 1st delivery)
     - `used_the_app` used the iOS or Android app at least once during the promo period
+    - `sent_referral` sent at least 1 referral during the promo period

   - `start_date`: the start date for the campaign and promo period
   - `promo_period_end_date`: the end date for the promo period, or `current_date` if still ongoing